 - A bottle opener

 Make sure you read the customer’s review before you make a choice.
-You could get a tool with more or less functions, depending on the other items you have in your survival bag.
+You could get a tool with more or fewer functions, depending on the other items you have in your survival bag.

 You should also read: Why blade matters when picking the perfect knife

-The items listed above are an important and useful addition for every survival bag and even though there are many ways you can use some of them to obtain water I still have to add one more.
+The items listed above are a valuable and useful addition to every survival bag.
+Even though there are many ways you can use some of them to obtain water, I still have to add one more.

 A water purifier is a must for every survival bag

-The items listed in this article are not exclusive and you should add in your survival bag all the items that you consider necessary and that you can carry.
+The items listed in this article are not exclusive.
+You should add in your survival bag all the items that you consider necessary and that you can carry.
 Since in life there are no two people alike, the same can be said about survival bags and you won’t find two identical ones.
-Each survival bag should be designed based on the person who uses it and I hope my suggestions will help you select the right items for your survival bag.
+Each survival bag should be designed based on the person who uses it.
+I hope my suggestions will help you select the right items for your survival bag.